rahulgopinath/rahulgopinath.github.io/_posts/2021-10-22-fuzzing-with-regular-expressions.markdown

 </form>
 The next basic regular expression is the brackets, which matches any character inside the brackets `[...]`.
-We convert it to a nonterminal that defines the single character
+We convert it to a nonterminal that defines the single character.
+The following is the regex grammar.
 ```
   <bracket> ::= `[` <singlechars> `]`
   <singlechars>::= <singlechar><singlechars>